Katingan Regency

 Katingan Regency (Kabupaten Katingan) is one of the thirteen regencies which comprise the Central Kalimantan Province on the island of Kalimantan (Borneo), Indonesia.
 It was created on 10 April 2002 from what were previously the eastern districts of East Kotawaringin Regency.
-The town of Kasongan is the capital of the Regency, which covers an area of 20,382.26 km^{2}.
-The population of Katingan Regency was 146,439 at the 2010 Census and 162,222 at the 2020 Census; the official estimate as at mid 2024 was 171,860 (comprising 88,930 males and 82,930 females).
+The town of Kasongan is the capital of the Regency, which covers a land area of 20,380.50 km^{2}.
+The population of Katingan Regency was 146,439 at the 2010 Census and 162,222 at the 2020 Census; the official estimate as at mid 2025 was 174,341 (comprising 90,120 males and 84,220 females).

 Administrative districts

-Katingan Regency consists of thirteen districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Katingan Regency consists of thirteen districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 They are grouped below for convenience into a southern sector and a northern sector (without any administrative significance).
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 154 rural desa and 7 urban kelurahan), and its postal codes.